Jake Thorne – Editor-in-Chief

-Jonathan Farran – Staff Writer
+Jonathan Farran – Publisher

 Jonathan is a sophomore staff writer for the Review, pursuing a Bachelor’s Degree in Organizational Studies with a concentration in business consulting.
 He determined to become a successful business consultant, and eventually become heavily involved with politics with hopes

 of becoming a cabinet member for a future President of the United States.
 When he is not writing articles, you will probably find him scoring hundreds of goals playing Intramural Soccer at Mitchell Field or The Coliseum